LaunchCodeEducation/csharp-web-dev-curriculum/content/inheritance/_index.md

 ## Major Concepts

+After completing this chapter, you should be able to do the following:

 1. Understand what inheritance is and how programmers can use it.
 1. Understand what abstract classes and methods are.
 1. Learn how to formally diagram classes and the relationships between classes.